Destinations Italy Sardinia

 Must orderhandmade culurgiones · Cannonau by the glass

-Via Vittorio Emanuele, in Mamoiada.
-The dining room is small and a little plain on purpose; the kitchen does mountain Sardinian properly.
-Order the culurgiones (pleated by hand on the spot — Mamoiada is one of the towns that takes the pleating seriously), the lamb with wild fennel, and a glass of Cannonau from the surrounding hills, which include some of the better small producers in Sardinia.
-If you're in town for Autunno in Barbagia (Sept–Dec festival weekends), come on a Sunday for lunch and stay for the procession.
+A family trattoria on Via Vittorio Emanuele in Mamoiada — the carnival-mask town in the heart of Barbagia, mountain Sardinian food done properly.
+Order the culurgiones (pleated by hand on the spot — Mamoiada takes the pleating seriously), the lamb with wild fennel, a glass of Cannonau from the surrounding hills.
+If you're here for Autunno in Barbagia (Sept–Dec festival weekends), come Sunday for lunch and stay for the procession.

 MamoiadaMountain SardinianCannonau country